hawkins/hawkins.github.io/_posts/2016-08-22-cli-python-click.md

     cli()
 {% endhighlight %}

-What's interesting to note here, is its actually a hair longer than vanilla.
+What's interesting to note here, is it's actually a hair longer than vanilla.
 Vanilla came out at 18 lines of code, and Click at 20.
 The benefit here tho, is that it's much much easier to read and understand, and the bulk of the operation (picking a command) is handled by Click instead, so maintaining this code will be much easier.
 Additionally, Click gives us a nice help interface:

 {% highlight shell %}
 $ click.py